-We like the Rimable Pintail’s good quality grip tape, great trucks, and decent bearings.
+The Rimable Pintail has good quality grip tape, great trucks, and decent bearings.
 The wheels are nice and fast with no rattling, soft enough to ride over small bumps.
 You may need to loosen the wheels for optimal results.

 Some say the Rimable Pintail rides like a Sector 9 for half the money.

 One small caveat is the board’s weight for carrying around.
 Also, keep the longboard away from excessive and prolonged heat, which has been shown to damage the deck.
 See it on Amazon.

 With its smaller size and weight (7 lb), the Quest Rorshack is great for carrying around.
 It may not be the best choice for long commutes or extended cruising, but once you get used to it, it’s a fun board to start learning carving and tricks.

 The board is a bit unstable by design, so it will challenge your sense of balance.
 The soft wheels, however, have good grip and stick well, making for good carving and basic cruising.